platformsh/platformsh-docs/docs/src/administration/pricing/_index.md

   the fee is multiplied by 6.

   You can make any changes up to 100&nbsp;GB yourself.
-  For storage more than 100&nbsp;GB, create a [support ticket](https://console.platform.sh/-/users/~/tickets).
+  For storage over 100&nbsp;GB, create a [support ticket](https://console.platform.sh/-/users/~/tickets).

   You currently can't reduce your storage on your own for technical reasons.
   If you need to reduce storage, create a [support ticket](https://console.platform.sh/-/users/~/tickets).